Ibinaldo/Kubernetes_playground/discovering_kubernetes/notes.md

 - After defining resources in YAML, you can use ```kubectl create -f myfile.yaml``` to create the resource, or ```kubectl delete -f myfile.yaml```to delete the resource.

 - Pro Tip!
 YAML code can easily be generated using ```kubectl get <resources> -o yaml > myresource.yaml```

+- Generally bad practice to create pod as stand alone resources since if you delete a pod, there is nothing in the kubernetes ecosystem that will create the resource again.
+Usually better to create **deployments** instead.

+# 4.3 Core Kubernetes resources
+- Kubernetes is all about managing pods.
+Pods can have one or more containers.
+Usually pods have one container.

+- In a pod you can have volumes, which are making sure that files can be stored.

+- Ideally, pods should be replicated for scalability and redundancy (server failures etc).
+In order to do this, Kubernetes makes use of the concept of **Replica sets**.
+These take care of the replication and is not something a user manages.

+- The **deployment** is the application you create.
+It monitors the **Replica sets**, which in turn monitors the pods.

+# 4.4 Kubernetes API
+- The kubernetes API does not exist, its a collection of APIs which defines the resources that can be used in the kubernetes environment.

+- ```kubectl api-resources``` shows a list of resources that is defined in the API. ```kubectl api-versions``` shows resource versions. ```kubectl explain <resource_name>``` allows users to explore attributes of kubernetes resources as they are defined in the API.